insentia/windows_ad/README.md

 This module have been tested on Windows Server 2012 r2, should work on Windows Server since 2008 R2.
+Puppet open source v3.5.1 and v3.6.2, the puppetmaster version is v3.4.3 (on ubuntu 14.04 LTS).
+Should work since version 3.5.1 of puppet

 ##Last Fix/Update
-V 0.1.0 :
+V 0.1.1 :
- - Availability to use password geenration with a puppet master
- - Add 2 functions to manage generated password
- - Add a function to get password from the generated xml
- - Remove unused templates
- - Fix some errors
+ - Fix some issue when using puppet master
+ - add ordering with configureflag and installationflag
+ - Fix validate_password function.
+You can assign your own password if complexity is compliant

 ##Module Description